 - Refer back to "Issue 2" for how to solve overheating problems.

-- Make sure all your third-party programs are latest versions.
+- Make sure all your third-party programs are up to date.
 Also try to avoid multitasking — opening several programs at once.

 - Use Driver Navigator to update all hardware device drivers to most current version, and uninstall problematic drivers.